- Stroller Weight: 37.5 lbs

 - Weight Limit: 40 lbs per seat (80 lbs combined)

 The Contours Options Elite is a tandem double stroller that offers many of the same features as the Baby Jogger City Select (customization, a variety of seating configurations etc… ) but at a lower price tag — here, we like to refer to the Options Elite as the “poor man’s City Select” — HA!
 We’re always happy to report a bargain, so here is our honest opinion of the stroller (pssst: ours is the only unsponsored Contours Options Elite Review out there!).

-This year, the Contours Options Elite comes in Graphite Gray, Carbon Gray and Aruba Teal.
+The newest version of the Contours Options Elite (V2) comes in Graphite Gray, Carbon Gray and Charcoal.